learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 In the cell below, create 2 separate DataFrames using `pandasql`.
 One should contain the Pclass of all female passengers that survived, and the other should contain the Pclass of all female passengers that died.

-Then, create histogram visualizations of the `Pclass` column for each DataFrame to compare the two.
+Then, create a horizontal bar graph visualizations of the `Pclass` column for each DataFrame to compare the two.
 Bonus points for taking the time to make the graphs extra readable by adding titles, labeling each axis, and cleaning up the number of ticks on the X-axis!

 ```python